iusrepo/iusrepo.github.io/markdown/faq.md

 submitted through Red Hat support cases (customers) or [bugzilla][ubi-request] (non-customers).

+### Is IUS compatible with Amazon Linux?

+No.  IUS packages are built to be compatible with RHEL and CentOS.
+Amazon Linux is loosely based on RHEL, but diverges significantly and cannot truly be considered a RHEL clone.
+Other third party repositories such as EPEL face this issue as well.

 ### Why does yum fail with conflict errors when installing a non-IUS package?

 This can happen if the package you want to install has dependencies that could